-Taking this impossibility as inspiration, one might rethink how to preserve the queer textual inheritance.
-Accepting queerness as something that eludes containment may encourage the critic to plumb how queerness continues to escaoe critical analysis.
-Love suggests one possibility: "a mode of historiography that recognizes the inevitability of a 'play of recognitions' but that also sees these recognitions not as consoling but as shattering" (Love, 2009, p.
+Taking this impossibility as inspiration, one may rethink how to preserve the queer textual inheritance.
+Accepting queerness as something that eludes containment compels the critic to explore how queerness escapes certain kinds of analyses.
+Love suggests "a mode of historiography that recognizes the inevitability of a 'play of recognitions' but that also sees these recognitions not as consoling but as shattering" (Love, 2009, p.
 45).
-By "play of recognitions," Love means the critic's "search for roots and resemblances" in the subject matter (p.
+By "play of recognitions," Love means the inevitable "search for roots and resemblances" enacted by the critic when she encounters queer matter (p.
 45).
-Her method of paying attention to elusive affects without trying to transform them into something more palatable can also be applied within digital contexts, and toward productive ends.
-One may, borrowing from McGann and Samuel's idea of deformance, reconceive textual editing of queer material as a formal experiment.
-Specifically, to explore the way that electronic editing tools impose new formal structures and configurations on queer subject matter.
-TEI is one such tool that allows researchers to explore the potential of encoding as an exercise in what Kadji Amin, Amber Jamilla Musser, and Roy Pérez describe as "queer form:" "the range of formal, aesthetic, and sensuous strategies that make difference a little less knowable, visible, and digestible" (Amin et al, 2017, p.
+This method of attending to elusive affects, without trying to transform them into something more palatable, can apply to digital contexts, and toward productive ends.
+One may, borrowing from McGann and Samuel's idea of deformance, reconceive textual editing as a formal experiment.
+TEI, for example, can be used to explore how electronic editing tools impose new formal structures on queer subject matter.
+This allows one to take the attempt at recovery and, rather than aim for resolution, multiply the potential readings of textual elements.
+Using TEI in this way allows researchers to direct “queer encoding” practices toward enacting what Kadji Amin, Amber Jamilla Musser, and Roy Pérez describe as "queer form,” or "the range of formal, aesthetic, and sensuous strategies that make difference a little less knowable, visible, and digestible" (2017, p.
 235).

-DONE distinguish project of exploring intentions with productive